 We then further split $\expec{\hat{H}}$ into a contribution internal to the solitons

 and a soliton-soliton interaction energy $\sub{E}{ss}$ (all other terms of \bref{twomodeHamil}).
 For large separations $d(t)$, we must have $\sub{E}{ss}\rightarrow0$.

 We plot all energy contributions in \fref{TMM_energies}, setting the initial value of $\sub{E}{0}$ to zero, to ease the comparison of temporal changes.
-It is evident from the figure that a drop in internal soliton energy, $\sub{E}{0}$, provides the extra kinetic energy found after collisions.
-We identify the atomic transfer between the solitons earlier discussed as cause for this, due to interactions of the form $\hat{J}(d)(\hat{b}^\dagger \hat{a} + \hat{a}^\dagger \hat{b})$.
+We see in panels (c,d) of \fref{TMM_energies}, that there the drop in internal soliton energy, $\sub{E}{0}$, provides the extra kinetic energy found after collisions.
+We identify the atomic transfer between the solitons discussed earlier as cause for this, due to interactions of the form $\hat{J}(d)(\hat{b}^\dagger \hat{a} + \hat{a}^\dagger \hat{b})$.
 Here the coefficient $\hat{J}(d)$ depends on the overlap of the left and right soliton modes, and is relevant only briefly around the moment of collision.
 As shown in \frefp{collisions_post}{b,d}, the term causes significant restoration of phase coherence, with an accompanying widening of the atom number distribution $\rho_n$ in each soliton \frefp{collisions_post}{f,h}.
 This is in accordance with number and phase being conjugate variables.

-Since the internal energy per soliton $\sub{E}{0}\approx\chi \sum_n \rho_n n^2$ is negative and non-linearly dependent on atom number, a increase of the atom number uncertainty and thus widening of the distribution $\rho_n$ causes an internal energy drop $\Delta\sub{E}{0}\approx\chi \sum_n \Delta \rho_n n^2$, where $\Delta \rho_n$ is the difference between the number distributions before and after the collision.
-We find that this is almost quantitatively matching the gain in kinetic energy, see \fref{TMM_energies}.
-Residual small non-conservation of total energy in \frefp{TMM_energies}{c,d} is expected, since the kinetic energy is based on the MCTDH trajectory, while all other energies are obtained from the TMM.
+Since the internal energy per soliton $\sub{E}{0}\approx\chi \sum_n \rho_n n^2$ is negative and non-linearly dependent on atom number, a increase of the atom number uncertainty and thus widening of the distribution $\rho_n$ causes an internal energy drop $\Delta\sub{E}{0}\approx\chi \sum_n \Delta \rho_n n^2$, where $\Delta \rho_n$ is the difference between the number distributions before and after the collision. {We find that this can quantitatively explain the gain in kinetic energy as shown in \fref{TMM_energies}(c,d), up to a minor mismatch.

 This minor mismatch is not surprising since we combine information from two independent methods (MCTDHB and TMM) that are not expected to be consistent in this combination.
 The point we stress is, that if solitons gain kinetic energy, the drop in internal energy is partially balanced in contrast to elastically colliding solitons, as seen by comparing the two black lines in \frefp{TMM_energies}{c,d}.}

 The explanation works less well for panel (a).
 However, in that case the TMM is expected to break down at the moment of the collision, since the two modes become identical in that effectively attractive case.